How To Install OpenSSH On Windows Server 2016 1709

 Note: A new version of this article has been published for Windows Server 2019.

-To get this thing working, I’m using Windows Server 2016 1709 on Microsoft Azure.
+I’m using Windows Server 2016 1709 on Microsoft Azure to get this thing working.

-In my case, I’ll install both Server and client on 1703 a connect to it using WinSCP and SSH from another Windows Server 2016.
+In my case, I’ll install both Server and client on 1703 and connect to it using WinSCP and SSH from another Windows Server 2016.

-In the line below, I’ll first check that that OpenSSH Is not Installed on my Window Server 2016 1709 Server.
+In the line below, I’ll first check that OpenSSH Is not Installed on my Windows 2016 1709 Server.

 Get-WindowsCapability -Online | ?
 Name -like 'OpenSSH*'

-As you can OpenSSH Is not Installed and I’ll go ahead and install it.
+As you can see, OpenSSH is not installed, but I’ll go ahead and install it.

 Install Client

-To Install the OpenSSH Client, I’ll use the cmdlet below which, If you don’t Install the Server part just restart the server when done.
+To install the OpenSSH Client, I’ll use the cmdlet below.
+If you don’t install the server part, just restart the server when it’s done.

 Install SSH Server

-This is the more important part of this post, and using the line below I’m installing the OpenSSH Server which will allow me to connect to my Windows Server using SSH and copy file using WinSCP.
+This is the most important part of this post.
+Using the line below, I’m installing the OpenSSH Server, allowing me to connect to my Windows Server using SSH and copy files using WinSCP.

 To Install the OpenSSH Server I’m running the line below.